Mark 16

 [13] And they, having gone, told it to the rest; neither did they believe them.

 Q: The Lord Jesus rose in the flesh, so what happened with the blood and the water in His body?
-A: The Lord Jesus has given all His blood to the world; that is why when anyone is baptized in the water, that person is baptized in the blood of the Lord Jesus.
-When the Lord Jesus was crucified, His blood was poured out; the world will benefit, and every human will benefit because the blood of the Lord Jesus will never dry out because He left it for a purpose.
-His blood itself is a living soul for all humans that will be born again after that generation when the Lord was on earth.
-He is alive, and His blood still flows for all humans from beginning to end; therefore, go and baptize in the water, and you will receive the blood of the Lord Jesus to cover your soul as well.
-The heavenly body has preserved the human body of the Lord Jesus, and the food for that human body is received through the heavenly body; that is why it will never be decayed; when we go there, we will see His human body, which is still as on the day He was on earth.
-You must understand as well: the heavenly cocoon, when it covers the Lord Jesus’ body, also penetrates down within; His heavenly and the flesh also become one, and that is why the flesh body will continue to be alive because the heavenly becomes the water and the blood for the Lord Jesus’ human body to preserve that human flesh.
+A: The Lord Jesus has given all His blood to the world, which is why when anyone is baptized in the water, that person has been baptized in the blood of the Lord Jesus.
+When the Lord Jesus was crucified, His blood was poured out, and the world benefits from His blood.
+Every human will benefit because the blood of the Lord Jesus will never dry out, because He left it for a purpose.
+His blood itself is a living soul for all humans who are born after that generation when the Lord was on earth.
+The Lord Jesus is alive, and His blood still flows for all humans from the beginning to the end.
+Therefore, go, baptize in the water, and you will receive the blood of the Lord Jesus to cover your soul as well.
+The Lord Jesus’ heavenly body preserves His human body.
+The food for that human body will be received through the heavenly body; that is why His human body will never see decay.
+When we go there, we will see His human body, which is still as it was on the days He was on earth.
+You have to understand as well that the heavenly body, when it covers the Lord’s human body, also penetrates down within.
+His heavenly and the flesh also become one, and that is why the flesh body will continue to be alive, because the heavenly becomes the water and the blood for the Lord’s human body to preserve that human flesh.

 [14] And afterward, He was manifested to the eleven as they were reclining; and He upbraided their unbelief and hardness of heart, because they believed not those having seen Him arisen from the dead.